 There are no unexcused absences allowed in the School of Dance.
-An unexcused absence may result in Arts Probation, end of term grade of "F" for the course(s), reconsideration of eligibility for scholarship assistance, and ultimately, dismissal from the School.
+An unexcused absence may result in removal from performance, being placed on Arts Probation, end of term grade of "F" for the course(s), reconsideration of eligibility for scholarship assistance, and ultimately, dismissal from the School.
 Each situation will be addressed on an individual basis by the dean in consultation with the dance faculty.